delphictech/rest-api-comparison/CONTRIBUTING.md

 npm run test
 ```
 - Please note that even if you don't have the server running, at least 1 unit test should pass ensuring that you have the tests folder configured/installed properly.
+- For more testing requirements, please check the tests [README.md](https://github.com/promethean-tech/rest-api-comparison/tree/dev/tests)

 ## Documentation

 If you are adding a language to the repo, please copy this as a baseline README.md for your language.
 If your language's README.md does not contain at least these fields, your PR will not be merged.
-The node README example can be found [here]()
+The node README example can be found [here](https://github.com/promethean-tech/rest-api-comparison/tree/main/node#learning-nodejs-rest-api-project)

 ```
 # Learning [Your language or framework] REST API Project